manhtai/manhtai.github.io/content/posts/setup-cors-for-s3-and-cloudfront.md

 ---

-CORS problem arises in one of our apps because static files return from CloudFront has not allow CORS.
-Specifically, it does not return following
+CORS problem arises in one of our apps because static files return from CloudFront do not allow CORS.
+Specifically, they do not return following
 header:

 ```markdown